Unguentarium: Funerary and religious context

 At Amisos (modern Samsun) in the Black Sea region of Turkey, the grave goods in the early Hellenistic tomb of a wealthy family were exceptionally rich and of outstanding workmanship, but the unguentaria were plain and made of clay.
 One of the bodies was adorned with gold earrings in the shape of Nike, ten gold appliqués of Thetis riding a hippocamp, snake bracelets and bracelets with lion-head terminals, and other gold items; on the right side of the skull was placed a single clay unguentarium.

 Some graves contain multiple unguentaria, in one case numbering 31 of the fusiform type, while others hold a single example.
 Grave gifts sometimes consisted of nothing but unguentaria.
 Neither the piriform unguentaria nor thin blown-glass vessels occur in burials before the Augustan period.
 In Mainz, unguentaria are the most common grave gifts made of glass during the first half of the 1st century; in Gaul and Britain, glass unguentaria appear as containers for scented oils in both cremations and inhumations in this period and continuing into the 3rd century, but disappear by the 4th.

-Rock-cut tombs at Labraunda, investigated in 2005, contained unguentaria.

 The grave goods of Jewish ossuaries at Jericho in the Second Temple period often include unguentaria along with bowls, lamps, and various vessels ordinarily encountered in daily life.

 Unguentaria have also been found in Athens in ritual pyres along with the burnt bones of animal sacrifice and smashed pottery.
 A single unguentarium was buried with a dog, possibly a pet, in an industrial district in Athens.

 The many unguentaria at the Latin town of Aricia reflect the growth of commerce to support ritual activities at the famous sanctuary of Diana there.